 Nine seasons of "The Office" gave viewers the chance to be a fly on the wall at the Scranton branch of Dunder Mifflin, a paper company staffed by quirky employees and incompetent managers — most notably, Michael Scott.
 Although the company goes through frequent corporate transitions, they throw some great holiday parties (Diwali, anyone?), and the daily antics of Dwight and Jim are enough to make even a boring paper sales job entertaining.

-Bet you won't find live music and a cozy, suede couch at your local Starbucks.
-The artsy and intimate Central Perk would be a refreshing change of pace when you needed a midday pick-me-up.
-The "Friends" characters were seen at this coffee shop in almost every episode of the show's 10 seasons, so we're guessing it must serve a pretty good cup of joe, too.
-And, in 2014, fans saw their dreams come true temporarily when a pop-up Central Perk shop launched in Manhattan to mark the 20th anniversary of the show's premiere.
+Sick of Starbucks or Dunkin?
+For the "Friends" characters, Central Perk is where they congregated in almost every episode of the show's 10 seasons.
+In 2014, fans saw their dreams come true temporarily when a pop-up Central Perk shop launched in Manhattan to mark the 20th anniversary of the show's premiere.
 James Michael Tyler, the actor who played Central Perk's snarky Dutch manager on the show, even made an appearance.
 Unfortunately, the pop-up shop was open for only a month, leaving us wishing it were a permanent fixture.
 Want to feel like you visited often?
 Multiple shops on Etsy offer Central Perk mugs and gifts.